rmilejcz/workspace/README.md

 - `includes/class-weather-widget.php` - The widget class (needs implementation)
 - `wp-simulation.php` - WordPress core functions simulation (don't modify)
 - `index.php` - Test script that runs automatically (don't modify)
-- `config.php` - Configuration settings (already set up)
-- `utils.php` - Utility functions (already set up)
+- `wp-simulation-documentation.md` - Documentation for available WordPress functions

 ## Your Task

-Complete the implementation of the following components:

-1. **Weather API Implementation**
+You have **one hour** to complete this challenge.
+Rather than trying to implement everything, **choose ONE of the following components** to implement fully:

+### Option 1: Weather API Implementation

 - Implement the `get_weather()` method in the `Weather_API` class
 - Implement caching functionality to store weather data
 - Format temperature based on unit settings

-2. **Weather Widget**
+### Option 2: Weather Widget Implementation

 - Complete the `Weather_Widget` class implementation
 - Create the front-end display of the widget
 - Implement widget settings form

-3. **Shortcode**
+### Option 3: Shortcode Implementation

 - Create the shortcode handler in the main plugin class
 - Allow configurable location via shortcode attributes
+- Generate formatted HTML output for the weather display

 ## Testing Your Implementation

 - The `index.php` script automatically tests your implementation
 - **To view test results:** Simply refresh the preview pane after making changes
-- The test results will show which components are working and which need further implementation
+- The test results will show progress on whichever component you choose to focus on

-## Requirements
+## Component Requirements

-### 1. Weather API Implementation
+### Option 1: Weather API Implementation

 - Complete the `get_weather()` method to fetch weather data for a location
 - Implement proper caching using the file system
 - Handle errors gracefully and return appropriate `WP_Error` objects
 - Format temperature according to the configured units (metric/imperial)

-### 2. Widget Implementation
+### Option 2: Widget Implementation

 - Complete the `widget()` method to display weather data on the front-end
 - Create a configurable widget with settings for location and display options
 - Implement the widget admin form
 - Sanitize and validate all user inputs

-### 3. Shortcode Implementation
+### Option 3: Shortcode Implementation

 - Create a `[weather]` shortcode that accepts location attributes
 - Handle default locations when none is specified
 - Return formatted HTML displaying the weather information

-### 4. Additional Features (optional)

-- Implement refresh functionality using AJAX
-- Add weather icons based on conditions
-- Add forecast data (if available from the API)
-- Implement responsive design for the widget
+- Allow customization through shortcode attributes

 ## Evaluation Criteria

-- Correctness of implementation
+- **Focus on quality over quantity** - A well-implemented single feature is better than partial implementation of multiple features
 - Code organization and structure
 - WordPress best practices
 - Error handling and edge cases
-- Performance considerations (especially caching)
 - Security (proper data validation and sanitization)

 ## Notes

 - The API uses mock data for simplicity (you don't need a real API key)
-- Focus on completing the core functionality before attempting bonus features
+- The `wp-simulation-documentation.md` file contains documentation for all available WordPress functions
 - Add comments to explain your implementation decisions
-- Follow WordPress coding standards
+- Remember, you only have one hour - scope your work accordingly!